 The Lamborghini Gallardo Story

-The exciting history of how a small Lamborghini made a large impact.
+The exciting history and story of how a small Lamborghini made a large impact in the supercar world.

 The Gallardo, presented at the 2003 Geneva Motor Show, was the first Lamborghini production vehicle with a V10 engine.
 Right from the start, it became an incredible commercial success achieving sales record after sales record for Lamborghini.
 On its twentieth anniversary, we look back at its history to celebrate the iconic "baby Lambo."